The Start node is the simplest way to run a workflow - you click a button and it starts. You can also type in some starting information if needed.

 Run with input

 Trigger the workflow and paste any document text as the starting input.
-The LLM processes whatever text you provide.
+Ask AI processes whatever text you provide.

 When triggering the workflow, you might provide: